-18 19 20 21 22 23 including individual notice to all members who can be identified through reasonable effort.
-The notice may be by one or more of the following: United States mail, electronic means, or other appropriate means.
-The notice must clearly and concisely state in plain, easily understood language: 24 25 26 (e) , Voluntary Dismissal, or Compromise.
-The claims, issues, or defenses of a 27 s -or a class proposed to be certified for purposes of settlement may be 28 ntarily dismissed, or compromised only with the court's approval.
-The 29 30 romise: rocedures apply to a proposed settlement, voluntary dismissal, or 30 31 comp ionnise.
-32 (1) Notice e to the Class 33 (1) 1101100 34 (A) Information That Parties Must Provide to the Court.
-The parties must 35 provide the court with information sufficient to enable it to determine 36 whether to give notice of the proposal to the class.
-37 38 (B) Grounds for a Decision to Give Notice.
-The court must direct notice in a 39 reasonable manner to all class members who would be bound by the 40 proposal if giving notice is justified by the parties' showing that the court 41 will likely be able to: 42 (\mathbf{k}) 43 (i) approve the proposal under Rule 23(e)(2); and 44 45 (ii)certify the class for purposes of judgment on the proposal.
-45 46 (ii) certify the class for purposes of judgment on the proposal.
-47 (2) Appro wal of the Proposal.
-If the proposal would bind class members under 48 (-) $\frac{1}{23(c)(3)}$, the court may approve it only after a hearing and only on finding 49 is fair, reasonable, and adequate after considering whether: 50 51 (A) the class representatives and class counsel have adequately represented the 52 class; 53 54 (B) the proposal was negotiated at arm's length; 55 (\mathbf{C}) 56 (C) the relief provided for the class is adequate, taking into account: 57 (i) the costs, risks, and delay of trial and appeal; 58
+18 including individual notice to all members who can be identified through 19 reasonable effort.
+The notice may be by one or more of the following 20 United States mail, electronic means, or other appropriate means.
+The 21 notice must clearly and concisely state in plain, easily understood 22 language: 23 24 25 26 (e) Settle ement. \ Voluntary Dismissal, or Compromise.
+The claims, issues, or defenses of a 27 (-) certified class-or a class proposed to be certified for purposes of settlement-may be 28 ntarily dismissed, or compromised only with the court's approval.
+The 29 rocedures apply to a proposed settlement, voluntary dismissal, or 30 romise: 31 comp nomise.
+32 (1) Notice e to the Class 33 (1) 110110 e to the Class 34 (A) Information That Parties Must Provide to the Court The porties must 35 (A) Information That Parties Must Provide to the Court.
+The parties must provide the court with information sufficient to enable it to determine 36 whether to give notice of the proposal to the class.
+37 (D) Consultation and Desiring to Cive Nation.
+The count must direct nation in a 38 (B) Grounds for a Decision to Give Notice.
+The court must direct notice in a 39 reasonable manner to all class members who would be bound by the 40 proposal if giving notice is justified by the parties' showing that the court 41 will likely be able to: 42 (I) 1 D 1 22()(2) 1 43 (i) approve the proposal under Rule 23(e)(2); and 44 45 (ii) certify the class for purposes of judgment on the proposal.
+46 47 (2) oval of the Proposal.
+If the proposal would bind class members under 48 23(e)(3), the court may approve it only after a hearing and only on finding 49 that it is fair, reasonable, and adequate after considering whether: 50 51 (A) the class representatives and class counsel have adequately represented the 52 class; 53 54 (B) the proposal was negotiated at arm's length; 55 56 (C) the relief provided for the class is adequate, taking into account: 57 (i) the costs, risks, and delay of trial and appeal; 5 Q